 Snow conditions

-In order to keep strategic and main distributor routes open during times of significant snowfall and to allow traffic to flow freely a separate list of snow routes has been introduced.
-This will be brought into operation when continuous snow is forecast and likely to give significant accumulations in excess of 100mm over a substantial part of the Council area and expected to remain in untreated locations for a prolonged period before a natural thaw disperses it.
+To keep strategic and main distributor routes open during times of significant snowfall and to allow traffic to flow freely, a separate list of snow routes has been introduced.
+This will be brought into operation when continuous snow is forecast and is likely to give significant accumulations exceeding 100mm over a substantial part of the Council area and is expected to remain in untreated locations for a prolonged period before a natural thaw disperses it.

 The formulated snow routes will ensure that strategic and main distributor routes are treated with priority.
 Instructions will be issued for work to proceed on the rest of the priority 1 carriageway, F1 footway and secondary carriageway and footway routes once the snow routes are in an acceptable condition.

-This takes account of a number of factors which affect the removal of snow from carriageways and footways:
+This takes account of several factors which affect the removal of snow from carriageways and footways:

 Snow routes for carriageways